therealchiko/therealchiko.github.com/_posts/2021-02-01-how-i-passed-aws-developer-associate-certification.md

 ## Step One: Have a goal

-This is almost a platitude but without a goal sometimes it's difficult to muster the grit needle to move the needed.
+This is almost a platitude but without a goal sometimes it's difficult to muster the grit needed to move the needle.
 When I decided to write my certification, I started off by paying for the exam fee, which effectively means I chose a date and made a solid commitment.
 In my case, I decided to give myself one month to study.
 Looking back, I do not think one month was realistic a period even though I had been somewhat exposed to how things work server side from Docker to EC2, S3, etc.

 ## Step Two: Have a plan and solid habits